Shekhar-rv/calender_data_creater/README.md

     ```

 ## To Do
 1. Get the selenium crawler working, as of now I have manually saved the html file and scraped from that.
+Need to bypass recapta!
 2. Write tests for possible function.
 3. Check test coverage.